Know Facts

 To Know Or Not To Know …

-An average adult human contains about 700 grams of the essential nutrient phosphorus in the form of phosphate, which is required for all known forms phosphate is in the backbone of DNA of life.
+An average adult human contains about 700 grams of the essential nutrient phosphorus in the form of phosphate, which is required for all known forms of life.

 Biological molecules such as DNA and RNA include phosphate as a part of the structural framework of these molecules.

-Living cells use phosphate to produce cellular energy in the form of adenosine triphosphate (ATP), DNA moleculewhich can be utilized to drive energy consuming processes in the body.
+Living cells use phosphate to produce cellular energy in the form of adenosine triphosphate (ATP), which can be utilized to drive energy consuming processes in the body.

 Phospholipids are important structural components of all cell membranes.